February 26, 2011

 February 23, 2011

 Today is the culmination of a project that I and Matt, and our co-author Rich Cifelli, are very proud of: the publication of the new sauropod, Brontomerus mcintoshi.
-Go and read the the paper — it’s open access, thanks to the good folks at Acta Palaeontologica Polonica.
+Go and read the paper — it’s open access, thanks to the good folks at Acta Palaeontologica Polonica.

 This project started for Matt many years ago — he first mentioned it to me on 15 May 2004, and we first discussed it in detail in July that year.
 It’s amazing to realise that very nearly seven years have slipped by since then.
 But it’s done at last, and Brontomerus mcintoshi is born today!

 So, what is Brontomerus, and why should you care?
-It’s a kick-ass new sauropod — literally — which extends the range of known sauropod morphology and contributes to the growing record of Early Cretaceous sauropod diversity in North America, plus its name means “thunder-thighs” and sounds kind of like Brontosaurus.
+It’s a kick-ass new sauropod — literally — which extends the range of known sauropod morphology and contributes to the growing record of Early Cretaceous sauropod diversity in North America.
+Plus its name means “thunder-thighs” and sounds kind of like Brontosaurus.
 What’s not to like?

 We know Brontomerus from elements representing about 10% of a skeleton — not much, admittedly, but about 9% more than for Xenoposeidon.
 Oddly enough, for this blog, the two most informative elements are appendicular: a nearly complete and very weird left ilium, and most of a very nice and rather weird left scapula.
-We also have a single badly mangled presacral centrum (though even that is interesting), a single gorgeous and (you guessed it) weird caudal vertebra, a pair of partial sternal plates, and a bunch of dorsal ribs in various states of repair, of which one, probably the first from the right-hand side, is complete and — you guessed it — weird.
+We also have a single badly mangled presacral centrum (though even that is interesting), a single gorgeous caudal vertebra, a pair of partial sternal plates, and a bunch of dorsal ribs in various states of repair, of which one, probably the first from the right-hand side, is complete and — you guessed it — weird.
 (No cervical ribs, though.)
 There are a few more fragments, but they’re uninformative.

-We know that not all this material is from a singe animal, because it’s of wildly different sizes: based on the relative sizes of scapula and ilium in Rapetosaurus, we estimated that the animal that contributed the scapula is about three times as long in linear dimension (and so about 3^3 = 27 times as massive) as the much smaller beast that kindly donated its ilium.
+We know that not all this material is from a single animal, because it’s of wildly different sizes: based on the relative sizes of scapula and ilium in Rapetosaurus, we estimated that the animal that contributed the scapula is about three times as long in linear dimension (and so about 3^3 = 27 times as massive) as the much smaller beast that kindly donated its ilium.
 “But wait!”, you cry: “If the bones are not all from the same individual, what makes you say they’re all from the same taxon?”
 Patience, young padawan; we will discuss this at length later this week (hereafter PYP;WWDTALLTW).

 Because the ilium is the most distinctive of the bones, we nominated it as the holotype.
 “But wait!”, you cry: “If the ilium is from a juvenile individual, surely it’s not suitable to be the holotype?”
 PYP;WWDTALLTW.